Female Sexual Response Cycle

-Basson (2001) recognized that the female sexual response was non-linear and was more complex with additional factors such as intimacy.
+The female sexual response cycle is non-linear and more complex than the male sexual response, with additional factors such as emotional intimacy.

 - Nitric oxide

 - Stimulation of clitoris → signals transmitted to the spinal cord via the pudendal nerve

 - Stimulation of vagina → signals transmitted to the spinal cord via the pelvic nerve as well as the pudendal and hypogastric nerves

 - Primary mediator: spinal cord reflex system (under the inhibitory control of the brainstem, especially the nucleus paragigantocellularis (within the ventral medulla))

 - Activation of the sympathetic nervous system in females facilitates sexual response (unlike in males).

 - Under the control of estrogens and androgens

 - Decreased desire and arousal are related to a decrease in estradiol.

 - Testosterone levels may be related to the level of libido.